Printer Friendly

 b.
 The white part of an eyeball.

 c.
-A blank unprinted area, as of an advertisement.
+A blank or unprinted area, as of an advertisement.

 3. One that is white or nearly white, as:

-a. whites White trousers or a white outfit of a special nature: tennis whites.
+b. whites White pants or a white outfit of a special nature: tennis whites.

-b. whites The white dress uniform of the U.S. Navy or Coast Guard.
+c. whites The white dress uniform of the US Navy or Coast Guard.

-g.
-Products of a white color, such as flour, salt, and sugar.
-Often used in the plural.
+i. often whites Products of a white color, such as flour, salt, and sugar.

 4. Games